Knudn/RAT/README.md

 Extra info:
 -----------
 This is a very big and complex code.
-Not the every-day script kiddie quality.
+Not the every-day skid quality.
 If you are making changes to it there are some things you should be aware of:

 String encryption is quite a simple encryption code found in main.cpp.